-In particular, as part of the EU Banking Reform, a new Article 141a is proposed to be included in the CRD to better clarify, for the purposes of restrictions on distributions, the relation between the additional own funds requirements, the minimum own funds requirements, the own funds and eligible liabilities requirement, the MREL and the combined buffer requirement (the so called "stacking order"), with Article 141 to be amended to reflect the stacking order in the calculation of the Maximum Distributable Amount.
+In particular, a new Article 141a is proposed to be included in the CRD to better clarify, for the purposes of restrictions on distributions, the relation between the additional own funds requirements, the minimum own funds requirements, the own funds and eligible liabilities requirement, the MREL and the combined buffer requirement (the so called "stacking order"), with Article 141 to be amended to reflect the stacking order in the calculation of the Maximum Distributable Amount.
 Under the new Article 141a, an institution shall be considered as failing to meet the combined buffer requirement for the purposes of Article 141 where it does not have own funds and eligible liabilities in an amount and of the quality needed to meet at the same time the requirement defined in Article 128(6) of the CRD IV (i.e. the combined buffer requirement) as well as each of the minimum own funds requirements, the additional own funds requirements, the G-SII requirement for own funds and eligible liabilities and the minimum requirement for own funds and eligible liabilities.
 The proposal recognises that breaches of the combined buffer (while still complying with Pillar 1 and Pillar 2 capital requirements) may be due to a temporary inability to issue new eligible debt for MREL.
 For these situations, the proposal envisages a six month grace period before restrictions under Article 141 kick in.
 During the grace period, authorities will be able to exercise other powers available to them that are appropriate in view of the financial situation of the institution.
-The proposed amendments furthermore clarify that an institution shall not make distributions in connection with its CET1 capital or make variable remuneration or discretionary pension payments before having made the payments due on its AT1 instruments.

 There can be no assurance that the European Central Bank will not in the future take a different view as to the relationship between "Pillar 2" additional own funds requirements and the restrictions on discretionary payments referred to herein, including as to the consequences for an institution of its capital levels falling below the minimum, buffer and additional requirements/guidance.
 The manner in which breach of the combined buffer requirements, and therefore, restrictions on distributions by reference to Maximum Distributable Amounts, is to be determined is furthermore subject to change should the amendments proposed in the EU Banking Reform package be adopted, and it is currently unclear whether, or when, the EU Banking Reform proposals in this connection will be adopted, or if they will be adopted in the form as currently stated.
-There can also be no assurance as to the applicable future "Pillar 2" requirements and guidance may be disclosed publicly in the future or that such restrictions will not cease to apply.
+There can also be no assurance as to the applicable future "Pillar 2" requirements and guidance applicable to the Issuer (since these may change from time to time), as to the manner in which "Pillar 2" requirements/guidance may be disclosed publicly in the future or that such restrictions will not cease to apply.
 See further "CRD IV introduces capital requirements that are in addition to the minimum capital ratio" below.
 On 12 December 2016 Intesa Sanpaolo received notification of the ECB's final decision concerning the capital requirement it has to meet on a consolidated basis as of 1 January 2017, following the results of the 2016 Supervisory Review and Evaluation Process (SREP), according to which its additional Pillar 2 capital requirement is set at 1.5%.
 See further "Description of the Issuer - Recent Events - Outcome of the 2016 Supervisory Review and Evaluation Process".